You may have often ordered hot chocolate from a café and wondered if it might be possible to get close to reproducing the same smooth texture at home.

 You can also order refill sachets of the taster selection box online.
 However, once you’re set on which flavour or, more likely, flavours you’re the keenest on, you will probably just re-stock with them periodically.

 Hot chocolate to try

 If you’ve tried out the selection box, you will soon find out which ones you like the best.
-Here are some of the sachets available for re-ordering from the Hotel Chocolat website or Amazon so you can compare prices and availability.
+Here are some of the sachets available for re-ordering from the Hotel Chocolat website (I’ve found that Amazon is too unreliable, hardly ever have stock) so you can compare prices and availability.

 Sometimes either can be out of stock or have a minimum order quantity.
 You might also be able to avoid shipping costs if you have an account with Prime.